vannszs/HotWalletBot/README.md

 # Install dependencies
 $ pip install selenium

+open seed.txt and create new line for more wallet

 # Run the script
 $ python your_script.py
 ```
+open `seed.txt` and create new line for more wallet

 > **Note**
 > If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.